mongodb/docs/source/migrate-to-pymongo4.rst

 Collection.update is removed
 ............................

-Removed :meth:`pymongo.collection.Collection.update`.
+Removed :py:meth:`pymongo.collection.Collection.update`.
 Use
-:meth:`~pymongo.collection.Collection.update_one`
+:py:meth:`~pymongo.collection.Collection.update_one`
-to update a single document or :meth:`~pymongo.collection.Collection.update_many` to update multiple documents.
+to update a single document or :py:meth:`~pymongo.collection.Collection.update_many` to update multiple documents.
 Code like this::

   collection.update({}, {'$set': {'a': 1}})